CCBDA-UPC/Assignments-2025/Lab02.md

 # Lab session #2: Doors in the Cloud
-In this Lab session, we are going to discuss the overall structure of a BlueSky "post"  and how to pre-process the text before going into a more interesting analysis in the next Lab session.
-In particular, we are going to see how tokenization, while being a well-understood problem, can get tricky dealing with [BlueSky](https://bsky.app/) data.
+In this Lab session, we are going to discuss the overall structure of a [BlueSky](https://bsky.app/) "post" (popular alternative to Twitter/X) and how to pre-process the text before going into a more interesting analysis in the next Lab session.
+In particular, we are going to see how tokenization, while being a well-understood problem, can get tricky dealing with BlueSky data.
 Before this, we need to install A Python Development Environment which will be very helpful for this and future sessions.

 * [Pre-lab howemork](#Prelab)
    * [Continue studying AWS](#aws)